 Causes of luteal phase defect

 Any woman can develop a luteal phase defect when progesterone production drops.
-Certain health conditions may increase the risk, such as:
+Certain health conditions may increase the risk of LPD, such as:

 - Underactive or overactive thyroid

 Women experiencing difficulties becoming or staying pregnant can have several hormone levels checked via a simple blood draw:

 - Progesterone hormone surges after ovulation and supports the endometrium.